pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_upload.md

 This also shows that indexing tricks to reduce the amount of data being uploaded don't help at all.
 Using a mask is even worce.
 We'd be much better off by just uploading the whole array.

+The extra overhead is particularly bad on dedicated GPU's.

 This is very valuable info.
 It means we can forget about fancy syncing scemes, and can stick to an efficient chunking mechanic.